pandastrike/panda-router/README.md

 # Panda Router

-Destructure URLs based on RFC 6570 for URL templates:
+Match and destructure URLs based on RFC 6570 for URL templates:

 ```coffee
 import {Router} from "panda-router"